FAQs / Friendly Notes

 For the sake of tranquillity and peace, we kindly request that you refrain from screaming/shouting or loud play at the waterfalls.
 This should not, by any means lessen your excitement or enthusiasm, just how loudly you express it.

 For children’s safety, please ensure that they are accompanied by an adult at all times.

 Are dogs allowed?

-It is the responsibility of each dog owner to ensure their animal does not disturb the peace and calm surrounding the waterfalls and fellow visitors, with either constant barking or bad behaviour.
+It is the responsibility of each owner to ensure their dog does not disturb the peace and calm surrounding the waterfalls.
 Please respect nature, visitors, staff, residents and our community.